sbcc-cs105/EX01-HelloWorld/README.md

 Now follow these steps to commit and push your code:

 1. Select the files by check marking the files you want to commit.
-In this case **HelloWorld.java**.
+In this case **edu.vcccd.vc.csv40.HelloWorld.java**.
 2. Enter a commit message.
 The commit message can be anything, but should describe the changes that are begin committed.
 A good commit message in this case might be "Committing code to check in for assignment"
 3. Press **Commit and Push**